 In 2015, Mr. Fletcher earned his Master of Music Degree in Music Education from Texas State University where he studied Music Education with Dr. Mary Ellen Cavitt and Dr. Amy Simmons.

 Bands under the direction of Mr. Fletcher have consistently received UIL Sweepstakes Awards and many Best in Class designations.
-His bands have advanced to the Area level of the TMEA Honor Band selection process and have been named State Winners of the ATSSB Outstanding Performance Series in 2015, 2017, and 2018.
-The Argyle Middle School Honor Winds were named commended winners in the Mark of Excellence recording project in 2017, and National Winners in 2018.
+His bands have advanced to the Area level of the TMEA Honor Band selection process and have been named State Winners of the ATSSB Outstanding Performance Series in 2015, 2017, 2018, and 2019.
+The Argyle Middle School Honor Winds were named commended winners in the Mark of Excellence recording project in 2017, and 2019 and National Winners in 2018.
 Mr. Fletcher’s professional affiliations include, the Texas Music Educators Association, Texas Bandmasters Association, and the Association of Texas Small School Bands.

 In 2018, the Honor Winds, under the direction of Mr. Fletcher were invited to perform at the Music For All National Festival.

-His professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, Kappa Kappa Psi, and the International Clarinet Association.
+Mr. Gutic's professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, Kappa Kappa Psi, and the International Clarinet Association.

 James McNair is Assistant Director of Bands in Argyle ISD.
 He teaches beginner euphonium and trombone and assists with all four of the concert bands in Argyle ISD as well as the marching band.